 Ran Yong asked about Zisang Bozi.
 Confucius said: “His simple approach is fine.”
 Ran Yong said: “Taking your duties seriously while adopting a simple approach towards the people might be OK.
 But taking a simple approach towards your duties and your own conduct is going too far.
 Am I right?”
 Confucius said: “You are right.”

 When Ran Yong was serving as a steward of the Ji Family, he asked about governance.
 Confucius said: “First appoint your senior officials.
 Forgive small mistakes.
 Promote people of talent.”
 Ran Yong asked: “How do I recognize that someone has talent and deserves to be promoted?”
 Confucius said: “Promote those you know.
-Those you don’t know will not be passed over.”
+Those you don’t know won’t be passed over.”